 The park along with the arch at its northern entrance form the terminus of one of the most famous streets in New York, Fifth Avenue, a street that can be described as what the Champs-Élysees is for Paris.

 One section around halfway the street was referred to as the “Millionaires’ Row” in the early 20th century because of the luxurious residences that were built there.
-Today, 5th Avenue is referred to as the “most expensive and elegant streets in the world.”
+Today, 5th Avenue is referred to as the “most expensive and elegant street in the world.”

 3. It was built to commemorate an important moment in U.S. history